 How can I learn French?

-Both the major (eight units) and minor (four units) involve core and elective units in French which can be identified with HEF in the unit code.
+This major (eight units) involves core and elective units in French which can be identified with HEF in the unit code.
 The program provides you with a structured pathway through French language learning (written and spoken), as well as units on modern French society, literature, politics and popular culture.

 Interested in studying with us?
 Explore our course and research opportunities below.